Leeds United will travel to Goodison Park on Saturday afternoon to face Everton in the Premier League.

 — Paps (@coophos) November 26, 2020

-I’ve no idea what Llorente issue is but I did see him play for Spain looked absolute quality on the ball but would be@nice to know what issue is Forshaw was huge waste of money won’t get back in
+I’ve no idea what Llorente issue is but I did see him play for Spain looked absolute quality on the ball but would [email protected] to know what issue is Forshaw was huge waste of money won’t get back in

 — andrew rawnsley (@razzerrawns) November 26, 2020